Mamiya 7II review

 The camera in manual mode

-If you want to set exposure manually (read to use the camera on a tripod), the Mamiya 7II is crippled.
-The problem is that in manual mode shutter speeds can only be set in full stops and the aperture ring is equipped with full stop clicks only (it is possible to set the aperture in between full stops but this is very imprecise).
-Due to this, it is very difficult to exercise precise control over exposure and the camera is not suitable to shoot slide film in manual mode (this is not a big problem if you shoot negative film, though).
+If you want to set exposure manually (i.e., use the camera on a tripod), the Mamiya 7II is crippled—in manual mode shutter speeds can be set in full stops and the aperture ring is equipped with full stop clicks only (it is possible to set the aperture in between full stops but would be imprecise).
+Due to this, it is very difficult to exercise precise control over exposure and the camera is not suitable to shoot slide film in manual mode (this is less of a problem if you shoot negative film, though).

-Other drawbacks and advantages
+Other advantages and drawbacks

 -